 The DIDIER families from Beckerich, Luxembourg to Evanston, Illinois

 This page outlines the origins, emigration, and life of the DIDIERs, but while researching, I found so many nice old maps.
-This page has evolved to be more about the maps.
-I have not listed their many descendents, because the information is preliminary, but please help if you have any information to share.
+I have not listed their many descendents, because the information is preliminary and the families were huge, but please help if you have any information to share.

-Pierre DIDIER was born 3 Nov 1765 in Buvange and moved to Calmus.
-His parents may have been Peter DIDIER and Maria DIKES.
+Pierre DIDIER was born 3 Nov 1765 in Wolkrange and moved to Calmus.
+His parents were Peter DIDIER and Maria DICKES.
 There were other Didiers living there too.
-He was married to Anna Maria Feller, born 8 Apr 1771 in Calmus, and died 31 Jan 1832 in Calmus.
+He married Anna Maria Feller, born 8 Apr 1771 in Calmus, and died 31 Jan 1832 in Calmus.

 Map showing Udange

-and Arlon, Belgium, and Beckerich and Calmus, Luxembourg.
+, Wolkrange, and Arlon in Belgium, and Beckerich and Calmus in Luxembourg.
 The gray vertical line is the national border.
-Buvange, Habergy, and Messancy are too close to Arlon to show here.
+Buvange is too close to Wolkrange to show here.

 Martin DIDIER was born 6 Jun 1799 in Calmus, Luxembourg.
 He died 20 or 28 Jun 1842.
 He married Maria PETERS, born 1 May 1808 in Beckerich, and died 9 Aug 1867 in Beckerich.
-Three of their ten children emigrated to the US.
+They had 10 children.
+Some of their sons emigrated to the US.

 The Immigrants

-The three DIDIER brothers and a cousin Peter came from Beckerich, Luxembourg, and settled on farms in South Evanston, Illinois, between the present location of Howard St. and Mulford St., and between Asbury Ave. and Dodge Ave.
+The four DIDIER brothers came from Beckerich, Luxembourg, and settled on farms in South Evanston, Illinois, between the present location of Howard St. and Mulford St., and between Asbury Ave. and Dodge Ave.
+They all had large families.

-2. Jean-Nicholas DIDIER was born 18 Nov 1828 in Beckerich and died 5 Feb 1893 in Chicago.
-He studied the Classics at the university in Trier, until he gave it up in 1848 because of "revolutionary confusion" (revolutionären Wirren.)
+2. Jean-Nicholas "Nick" DIDIER was born 18 Nov 1828 in Beckerich and died 5 Feb 1893 in Chicago.
+He studied the Classics at the university in Trier, until he gave it up in 1848 because of revolutionären Wirren (revolutionary confusion).
 He emigrated in 1854 to Evanston and m Martha Marie LARSON (1835 - 1870) who was Norwegian.
 Nick was a founding member of St. Henry's Parish in Rose Hill, and later one of the founders of St. Nicholas Church in Evanston.
 He was also a trustee of the Village of South Evanston.
-After the death of Martha LARSON, Nick married Elizabeth REDING who was also from Beckerich according to her obituary.
+After the death of Martha LARSON, Nick went back to Beckerich and married Elizabeth REDING on 14 March 1871, and they returned to Evanston.

-A fourth DIDIER, Peter b. about 1826 in Beckerich, and his wife Marie had a farm in Evanston as of 1870, according to the census, but seem to be gone by 1880.
+4. Jean-Pierre "Peter" DIDIER, b.
+March 1830 in Beckerich, and his wife Marie had a farm in Evanston as of 1870, but moved on to Iowa.
+He died in 1873.
 They also do not appear on the maps below.
-He seems to have been a cousin, not another brother.
+There was another Pierre who was their cousin.

 Land Ownership in Evanston